 - Carry toxic chemicals, nutrients, and bacteria into lakes, rivers, and marine waters.

 - Contribute to shellfish-harvest closures, harm salmon habitat, contaminate drinking water, and contribute to toxic chemicals in the food chain.

 We use a combination of technical and financial assistance, backed by state and federal laws, to ensure water quality is protected in Washington.

-We last published the Washington’s Water Quality Management Plan to Control Nonpoint Source of Pollution, or the “Nonpoint Plan” in 2015.
+In 2022, we submitted an updated Water Quality Management Plan to Control Nonpoint Sources of Pollution or “Nonpoint Plan” to EPA for approval.
 This is a federally-required plan that outlines Washington’s approach to addressing water quality impacts from nonpoint sources, including agriculture, onsite septic systems, suburban and urban runoff, and forestry.

 Land use practices affect water quality

 The way you manage your land can have big impacts on water quality.
 We provide tools and guidance to keep sediment, bacteria, and nutrients from getting into state waters.